 - 1) Parents should first attempt to reach a solution directly with the person (teacher, coach, other staff member, board member, or parent) involved. - 2) Only after this has been done should a director or the administrator be drawn into helping reach a solution.
 Contact a school director that oversees the area of your concern.
 Most likely the first question you will answer is, "Have you discussed this with the other individual?"
 The goal is to serve you by facilitating relationships.
 You will be treated with respect since your concern simply because it exists is authentic.
 We sincerely try not to polarize viewpoints or create an adversarial tone, but rather to work things out together in Christian love. - 1.
 Michele Vieu: Early Childhood (Preschool and Kindergarten) - 2.
-Tom DeBlecourt: Middle School - 3.
-Jill Battjes: Educational Support Services - 4.
-Andrew Reidsma: Operations, Enrollment, General, or other concerns
+Kaitlin Peterson: Middle School Principal - 3.
+Jill Battjes: Director of Educational Support Services and Curriculum - 4.
+Andrew Reidsma: Director of Operations and Family Relations